 Image is ‘Princess or diva?’ by reizenbee.
 It is being deployed thanks to a flickr creative commons licence

-Second video Grace Jones performing ‘Williams Blood’ at Night of the Proms, 2010, as broadcast on Dutch TV.
+First video Grace Jones performing ‘Williams Blood’ at Night of the Proms, 2010, as broadcast on Dutch TV.
 The song begins with Grace covered head to foot in a silver sheet, and standing on a pedestal at the centre of several banks of musicians and audience.
 She casts off the sheet as the song starts, and she is wearing a white and copper coloured catsuit and an overlarge white headdress and wig with brown high platform heels.
 She is performing on a very large stage, which incorporates a long catwalk, backing singers, full band and full orchestra.
 Throughout the performance she moves around the stage, walks and at one point runs down the catwalk, shakes and occasionally brandishes a tambourine.
 Lyrics to ‘Williams Blood’ can be found here.

-Third video Madonna, Give it 2 me (feat.
+Second video Madonna, Give it 2 me (feat.
 Pharrall)You can read a detailed synopsis of the video here.
 Lyrics to ‘Give it 2 me’ can be found here.